gabegtrrz/Invento/README.md

 Inventó is a web-based inventory management system designed to streamline inventory tracking, reduce manual errors, and provide valuable insights to businesses.
 By automating inventory processes, the system aims to improve efficiency, reduce costs, and enhance decision-making.

+### _Invento does FIFO_

-It is in it's prototype phase, and this current version is its MVP.
+This is in it's prototype phase, and this current version is its MVP.
 We are excited to deliver enhanced features that are most relevant and most useful to the target market.